icynoangel/cra-spice/README.md

 ### `yarn dev`

-Also starts node server that at this point only provides Intl messages
+Also starts node server that at this point only provides Intl messages (can be used as proxy for API calls if needed)

 ### `yarn test`